Manchester, Michigan

-Manchester is a village in Manchester Township within Washtenaw County in the U.S. state of Michigan.
+Manchester is a city in Washtenaw County in the U.S. state of Michigan.
 The population was 2,037 at the 2020 census.

+Settled as early as 1833, Manchester incorporated as a village in 1867.
+On November 7, 2023, 66 percent of village residents voted in favor of incorporating Manchester as an autonomous city.
+Manchester officially became a city on November 15, 2023 with the mayor and city councilmembers sworn into office on November 20, 2023.

 History

 Chicago Road

 In 1824 the United States Congress passed the General Survey Act, intended to create and maintain military roads through what was then the west of the country.
 One third of the funds allocated went to build a road between the strategic army posts of Detroit and Fort Dearborn, at the little town of Chicago.
 Known as the Chicago Road, it followed the old Sauk Trail and opened the entire area for settlement.

 Also in 1824, the land around today's Manchester was surveyed by John Mack, who noted it as being "a good mill seat."
-John Gilbert, who had recently completed work on sections of the Erie Canal, agreed with John Mack, and on May 10, 1826 he purchased 80 acre of land along the Raisin River at that location.
+John Gilbert, who had recently completed work on sections of the Erie Canal, agreed with John Mack, and on May 10, 1826 he purchased 80 acre of land along the River Raisin at that location.